ISO 27001 Contact with Authorities

 - include relevant contact steps in your incident management processes

-- include relevant contact steps in your business continuity and disaster recovery processes
+- include relevant contact steps in your business continuity plan and disaster recovery processes

 People often scratch their heads at this one but an easy win is the contact with your data protection regulator that is likely mandated in law.
 In addition you can consider the likes of utility companies for power and water, health and safety if relevant, fire departments for business continuity and incident management, perhaps your telecoms provider for routing if lines go down.